kchenturtles/PassionfruitKitchen/content/posts/oatmeal-muffins-5-ways.md

 featured_categories: ["quick & easy", "desserts", "breakfasts"]
 tags: ["vegetarian"]
 toc: true
 summary: "A lot of muffins I find in stores are very sweet and very dry, so I prefer to make my own.
 Homemade muffins are the best, especially warm out of the oven.
-They only need a bowl and a whisk, and they’re so easy to customize!
-My recipe has no refined sugar and has oats for added fiber and texture."
+They only need a bowl and a whisk, and they’re so easy to adapt upon and make different variations with.
+This recipe has no refined sugar and uses oats for added fiber and texture."
 dropCap: true
 displayInMenu: true
 displayInList: true